Erwinia rhapontici

 No

 E. rhapontici is a wound pathogen and tomato has been reported as a minor host, however, it is not commonly found on tomato.
-No references found indicating seed as a pathway
+No references found indicating tomato seed as a pathway

 Triticum spp.